 “Social media is not a direct ranking factor,” says Justin Aldridge, Technical Director at SEO specialists Artemis Marketing “but it does have other significant advantages for SEO.
 They provide new and interesting opportunities for backlinks, and also provide you with a space to share your content in order to boost its performance”.

-Influencer marketing has become an increasingly popular way for whiskey brands to reach new audiences on social media.
+Influencer marketing has become an increasingly popular way for whiskey brands and whisky review sites to reach new audiences on social media.
 By partnering with social media influencers who have a large following and a relevant niche, brands can build credibility and gain exposure to new potential customers.
 Influencers can create sponsored posts that showcase the brand’s products in a creative and engaging way, which can help increase brand awareness and drive sales.

 When choosing influencers to partner with, it’s important for whiskey brands to carefully consider their target audience and the influencer’s following.
 It’s not enough to simply choose an influencer with a large following; the audience needs to be the right fit for the brand.